 Marshall was born in 1955 in Birmingham, Alabama.
 He received his BFA from the Otis Art Institute in Los Angeles in 1978, where he was later awarded an honorary doctorate in 1999.
 In 2014, Marshall joined David Zwirner.
 Kerry James Marshall: Look See, an exhibition of new paintings by the artist, marked his first gallery solo show at David Zwirner in London that same year.
 Kerry James Marshall: History of Painting, the artist’s second solo presentation with the gallery, was on view in London in 2018.

 Marshall has exhibited widely throughout Europe and the United States since the late 1970s and early 1980s.
-This year, Kerry James Marshall: Collected Works was presented at the Rennie Museum in Vancouver and Kerry James Marshall: Works on Paper at The Cleveland Museum of Art.
+In 2018, Kerry James Marshall: Collected Works was presented at the Rennie Museum in Vancouver and Kerry James Marshall: Works on Paper at The Cleveland Museum of Art.
 His site-specific outdoor sculpture A Monumental Journey was also permanently installed in Hansen Triangle Park in downtown Des Moines, Iowa.
 From 2016 to 2017, Kerry James Marshall: Mastry, the first major museum survey of the artist’s work, was on view at the Museum of Contemporary Art Chicago, followed by The Met Breuer, New York, and the Museum of Contemporary Art, Los Angeles.
 In 2015, he created a large-scale mural specifically for the High Line, marking the artist’s first public commission in New York.
 In 2013, his work was the subject of a major survey entitled Kerry James Marshall: Painting and Other Stuff.
 The exhibition was first on view at the Museum van Hedendaagse Kunst Antwerpen in Antwerp.
 In 2014, it traveled to the Kunsthal Charlottenborg in Copenhagen and was co-hosted by two venues in Spain, the Fundació Antoni Tàpies in Barcelona and the Museo Nacional Centro de Arte Reina Sofía in Madrid.